President Trump Claims That Americans Sick With Coronavirus Could Go To Work And Get Better, Experts Disagree

-President Donald Trump said in a Fox News interview on Wednesday night that thousands, if not hundreds of thousands, of Americans sickened with coronavirus could still go to work, which might even help them get better.
+President Donald Trump said in a Fox News interview on Wednesday night that thousands, if not hundreds of thousands, of Americans, sickened with coronavirus could still go to work, which might even help them get better.
 That advice contradicts the advice of health experts, who say that anyone who is experiencing symptoms, however mild, of COVID-19 (the lung disease that derives from the novel coronavirus), should stay isolated from other people.

-As HuffPost reports, Trump spoke to the network’s Sean Hannity on Wednesday night, when he noted that many people who contract the coronavirus will have either mild symptoms or no symptoms.
+As HuffPost reports, Trump spoke to the network’s Sean Hannity on Wednesday night, noting that many people who contract the coronavirus will have either mild symptoms or no symptoms.

-That bit of information is backed up by medical experts.
+That bit of information is backed by medical experts.
 For example, as Harvard Medical School explains, people who get the virus may have mild symptoms, severe symptoms requiring hospitalization, or no symptoms at all.

-Trump told Hannity that, “you never hear about those people.”
+Trump told Hannity that “you never hear about those people.”

-He went on to claim that people with the virus could get better by going to work.
+He went on to claim that people with the virus could see their health improve by continuing to do their jobs.

 “So you can’t put them down in the category of the overall population in terms of this corona flu and or virus.
 So you just can’t do that.
 So, if you know, we have thousands or hundreds of thousands of people that get better just by, you know, sitting around and even going to work.
 Some of them go to work, but they get better,” he said.